What to do in January? Lots going on in Kimberley/Cranbrook - BC Local News

 Unframed

 Up next from January 6 to February 1 is the “Unframed” open exhibition.
-Opening reception for that exhibit is January 9, 2 to 4 p.m.
+Opening reception for that exhibit is January 11, 2 to 4 p.m.
+Next up is “Altered” a group exhibit.

 On going at Centre 64